 NOTE: Large down tubes on small frames may make it difficult to contact head tube.
 In these cases it is possible to extend the width of the head tube by holding a shim, such as a hex key wrench, held flat against head tube.
 This allows an accurate measurement from the head tube.
 Additionally, some bikes have no seat tube.
 In these cases, it may be possible to lower the seat post and use the seat post as a representation of seat tube.

 After referencing the left side of the bike, compare this setting to the right side.
 Set the FAG-2 to contact the same three points on right side, mirroring the tool placement at the head tube, seat tube, and rear dropout.
-There are three possible results of this comparison:
+There are two possible results of this comparison:

 To cold set the frame, it is best to hold bike securely by the bottom bracket.
 A simple method to do this is to remove the bottom bracket, and install steel adjustable-type bottom bracket cups.
 Both cups should extend past shell.
 Mount bottom bracket in the hard jaws of a large vise.
 The cups will protect the frame.